ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 You can create a toolchain from your app.
 The toolchain can support continuous development, deployment, monitoring, and more, and it is associated with your app.
 Each app can be associated with a toolchain.
 When you push changes to the toolchain's GitHub or {{site.data.keyword.ghe_short}} repo, the pipeline automatically builds and deploys the app.

-If you created your app by using your own code repository, click **Connect to DevOps toolchain** on your app's details page.
+If you created your app by using your own code repository, click **Configure continuous delivery** on your app's details page.
 Then, follow the steps that are described in [Creating apps from your own code repository](/docs/apps?topic=creating-apps-tutorial-byoc#tutorial-byoc).
 {: note}

-1. If you created your app by using a starter kit, click **Deploy to cloud** on your app's details page.
+1. If you created your app by using a starter kit, click **Configure continuous delivery** on your app's details page.
+Next, select a deployment target.
 If you use {{site.data.keyword.Bluemix_notm}} Public, your app is configured for continuous delivery from a new GitHub repo that is populated with the app starter code.
 If you use {{site.data.keyword.Bluemix_notm}} Dedicated, your app is configured for continuous delivery from a new GitHub or {{site.data.keyword.ghe_short}} repo that is populated with the app starter code.
-1. On the toolchain creation page, review the diagram of the toolchain that you are about to create.
+1. On the toolchain configuration page, review the diagram of the toolchain that you are about to create.
 The diagram shows each tool integration in its lifecycle phase in the toolchain.
 1. Review the default information for the toolchain settings.
 The toolchain's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 If you want to use a different name, change the toolchain's name.
 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations){: new_window}.
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on whether you are using toolchains on {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.
 For example, when you create a toolchain from an app on {{site.data.keyword.Bluemix_notm}} Public, these steps are run: